Transgender developer speaks out against Trump ban and you can too…

 COGconnected recently received an email from Ivory Landers, head of the indie game developer Studio Fawn.
 Around 2011, Ivory began developing her RPG game, Bloom: Memories, at the same time that she was transitioning.
-The story of her game began to reflect this, so Bloom: Memories now features Ilana, a playable trans character that the player meets pre- and post -transition.
+The story of her game began to reflect this, so Bloom: Memories now features Ilana, a playable trans character that the player meets pre- and post-transition.

 And the game looks utterly exquisite.

 It is projects like this that we need to stand behind.
-Representation and compassion are important, and together with solidarity — we can help transgender people make a difference and gain the equality they have been fighting for.
+Representation and compassion are important, and through solidarity — we can help transgender people make a difference and gain the equality they have been fighting for.
 Ivory is aiming to complete Bloom: Memories in a year.
 So try the game’s demo when comes out for free on Steam Early Access in two weeks.
 Tell your friends about it, or donate to their Patreon!

 And in general — stick up for trans people.
 Use their chosen names and pronouns, and ask if you don’t know them.
 Respect their privacy.
 Own up to mistakes.
 Listen.

 And if you want to go further — write to your representative about trans rights.
 Get involved.
 Make sure there are gender neutral bathrooms available in your school or workplace.
-Transgender activist Laverne Cox explained it best — debates about gender neutral bathrooms are not about bathrooms, “they’re about whether trans people have the right to exist in public space.”
+Transgender activist Laverne Cox explained it best — debates about gender-neutral bathrooms are not about bathrooms, “they’re about whether trans people have the right to exist in public space.”
 This is where we are, and we are nowhere near where we need to be.
 Cis allies — we can help contribute to positive, meaningful change by supporting the transgender community.

 Support trans game developers, trans Twitch streamers, and trans people altogether.